max-carter-math/max-carter-math.github.io/conf_talks.md

 #### Upcoming Conferences/Workshops/Talks:

-* Dec 2022: *66th Annual Meeting of the AustMS*, hosted by the University of New South Wales, Sydney, Australia.
+* 6-9 Dec 2022: *66th Annual Meeting of the AustMS*, hosted by the University of New South Wales, Sydney, Australia.

+* 28 Nov - 2 Dec: *Group Actions: Dynamics, Measure and Topology*, hosted by the University of Münster, Germany.

 * 24-28 Oct 2022: *Computational Aspects of Totally Disconnected Locally Compact Groups*, hosted by The University of Newcastle, Australia.

-* 8-12 Aug 2022: *Young Mathematicians in C<sup>\*</sup>-algebras (YMC<sup>\*</sup>A 2022)*, hosted by the University of Oslo, Norway.
+#### Past Conferences/Workshops:

 * 1-4 Jul 2022: *Operator Algebras, Dynamics and Groups*, hosted by the University of Copenhagen, Denmark.

-* 20 June 2022: Talk at the UCLouvain group theory seminar on "Scale group and their unitary representation", Louvain-la-Neuve, Belgium.

-#### Past Conferences/Workshops:

 * 5-9 Feb 2022: *Operator Algebras and their Applications*, hosted by IPM, Iran (online).